• Skip to main content

 Notes

-• Our homemade gelato uses raw pasteurized egg yolks.
-If you prefer a cooked custard base, find details on how to make a custard base HERE.
+Our homemade gelato uses raw pasteurized egg yolks.
+If you prefer a cooked custard base, find details on how to make a custard base in the post above.

 More Desserts